mrdavtan/chat-ui/README.md

 - Modern web stack: **React**, **Tailwind CSS**, and **TypeScript**
 - Customizable chat interface with multi-model support
 - Designed for seamless integration with OpenAI APIs
+- Integrated with **SimpleAgent**'s FastAPI backend for efficient multi-agent communication and advanced AI workflows

 See [FEATURES.md](FEATURES.md) for more details.